 Before you undertake a DIY project, plan it out carefully.
 Write out what materials you have on hand, what you need to buy, and how much you need to buy.
 Take careful measurements so that you can purchase accurately.

-If you need guidance on this, take a look at our article which contains a free downloadable DIY Project Planning Sheet.
+If you need guidance on budgeting, take a look at our article which contains a free downloadable DIY Project Planning Sheet.

 Or, you can download the free printable by clicking below.